Periodic Limb Movement Disorder

-What are some of the symptoms of PLMD?
+What are the signs and symptoms of periodic limb movement disorder?